ttu/dotnet-fake-json-server/README.md

 * CRUD operations (GET, PUT, POST, PATCH, DELETE)
 * Async versions of update operations with long running jobs
 * Simulate delay and errors for requests
-* Start the Server and API is ready to be used with any data
+* No configuration needed, start the Server and API is ready to be used with any data

 ## Features